Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition: Abstract

 \section{Abstract}

-It has been reported that upon doping a Mott insulator, there can be a crossover to a strongly correlated metallic phase followed by a first-order transition to another thermodynamically stable metallic phase.
+It has been reported that upon doping a Mott insulator, there can be a crossover to a pseudogaped metallic phase followed by a first-order transition to another thermodynamically stable metallic phase.
 We call this first-order metal-metal transition the Sordi transition.

-To show theoretically that this transition is observable, it is important to provide calculations in situations where magnetic phase transitions do not hide the Sordi transition.
-It is also important to show that it can be found on large clusters and with different approaches.
-Here, we use the dynamical cluster approximation to reveal the Sordi transition on a triangular lattice at finite temperature in situations where there is no long-range magnetic correlations.
-This is relevant for experiments on candidate spin-liquid organics.
-We also show that the metallic phase closest to the insulator is a distinct pseudogap phase that occurs because of strong interactions and short-range correlations.
+It was argued that the initial reports of Sordi transitions at finite temperature could be explained by finite size effects and biases related to the model and method used.
+In this work, we report the Sordi transition on larger clusters at finite temperature on a triangular lattice, where long-range antiferromagnetic fluctuations are frustrated, using a different method, the dynamical cluster approximation instead of the cellular dynamical mean-field theory.
+This demonstrates that this first-order transition is a directly observable transition in doped Mott insulators and that it is relevant for experiments on candidate spin-liquid organic materials.

-Emergent states of strongly correlated electronic systems are among the most interesting phenomena in physics.
-Simple models can capture the essence of intriguing correlated states while being interpretable.
-The Hubbard model~\cite{hubbard1963electron, hubbard1964electron2, hubbard1964electron3, Gutzwiller:1963,kanamori1963electron}, while extremely simple to write and credited with important successes, still has no exact solution in two dimensions (2D) and remains a source of important challenges.
+Emergent states of strongly correlated electronic systems are among the most fascinating phenomena in physics.
+Simple models can capture the essence of intriguing correlated states while remaining interpretable.
+The Hubbard model~\cite{hubbard1963electron, hubbard1964electron2, hubbard1964electron3, Gutzwiller:1963,kanamori1963electron}, although extremely simple to write and credited with important successes, still has no exact solution in two dimensions (2D) and remains a source of important challenges.